thoward/bpkg-testdeps/README.md

-# bpkg-testdeps
+# howdy
-A little example package to test bpkg require/dependency crawl.
+A little example bash package for testing bpkg.